 2. Diminished ability for sound reasoning.

-2. Body - 'The conscious mind'
+2. Body - 'One's conscious and unconscious mind'

 NIV - "Woe to you, teachers of the law and Pharisees, you hypocrites!
 You travel over land and sea to win a single convert, and when you have succeeded, you make them twice as much a child of hell as you are.